-Google knows this, and omits content that it thinks is similar to those that it is already displaying.
+Google knows this and omits content that it thinks is similar to those that it is already displaying.
 In the example below, you will see that there is a link named ‘Similar’ next to the domain name for each search result.
 You can click this link if you are interested in seeing all of the ‘duplicate’ results that it has suppressed.

-This has important consequences for your SEO…
+If you are a content publisher/marketer, this has important consequences for your SEO.

-Now, if you write 10 different versions of that same article and then publish each to a different website, there is a higher chance that you might fill more of those valuable first page search engine results positions – which increases your chance of being found!
+Now, if you write 10 different versions of that same article and then publish each to a different website, there is a higher chance that you might fill more of those valuable first-page search engine results positions – which increases your chance of being found!

 Why not repurpose your content to suit the audience of the site you are publishing on?
 It wouldn’t take too much work to build in specific references and change content around.
 This might make all the difference, enabling essentially the same content to gain search prominence from multiple sources.